MetPX/sarracenia/_sources/How2Guides/source.rst.txt

     export SR_POST_CONFIG=somepost.conf
     export LD_PRELOAD=libsrshim.so.1.0.0

-Where *somepost.conf* is a valid configuration that can be tested with sr_post to manually post a file.
+Where *somepost.conf* is a valid configuration that can be tested with sr3_post to manually post a file.
 Any process invoked from a shell with these settings will have all calls to routines like close(2) intercepted by libsrshim.
 Libsrshim will check if the file is being written, and then apply the somepost configuration (accept/reject clauses) and post the file if it is appropriate.